0xsudo/python-api/app/README.md

 What Is This?
 -------------

-This is a simple Python/Flask application intended to provide a working example of Uber's external API.
+This is a Python Flask application intended to provide a working example of Uber's external API.
 The goal of these endpoints is to be simple, well-documented and to provide a base for developers to develop other applications off of.

 How To Use This